 Maximizes the impact of restoration dollars with more reliable data on countywide stream conditions

-The first watershed assessments are completed for Coyote Creek, Guadalupe, upper Pajaro River, and lower San Francisco Bay penninsula creeks (2016) using the California Rapid Assessment Method (CRAM) in partnership with the San Francisco Estuary Institute (SFEI).
-See the complete reports here:
+The first watershed assessments are completed for Coyote Creek, Guadalupe, upper Pajaro River, and lower San Francisco Bay peninsula creeks using the California Rapid Assessment Method (CRAM) in partnership with the San Francisco Estuary Institute (SFEI).
+Click below to read:

 - Go to EcoAtlas to see all CRAM results and more for creeks and river reaches, tidal marshes (estuarine wetlands), and other locations.
 Create site reports that include CRAM results using EcoAtlas tools to identify ecosystem conditions at locations of interest.